Claude McKay: Sojourn in the United Kingdom

 In London, McKay moved in socialist and literary circles; he frequented two clubs, a soldiers' club in Drury Lane, and the International Socialist Club in Shoreditch.
 A militant atheist, he also joined the Rationalist Press Association, who had published two of Walter Jekyll's books.
 It was during this period that his commitment to socialism deepened and he read Marx assiduously.
 At the International Socialist Club, McKay met Shapurji Saklatvala, A. J. Cook, Guy Aldred, Jack Tanner, Arthur McManus, William Gallacher, Sylvia Pankhurst, and George Lansbury.
 McKay was soon invited to write for Pankhurst's magazine, Workers' Dreadnought.

 In April 1920, the Daily Herald, a socialist paper published by George Lansbury, included a racist article written by E. D. Morel.
 Entitled "Black Scourge in Europe: Sexual Horror Let Loose by France on the Rhine", it insinuated gross hypersexuality in black people in general.
 Lansbury refused to print McKay's response, so McKay did so in Workers' Dreadnought, writing:

 Why this obscene maniacal outburst about the sex vitality of black men in a proletarian paper?
 Rape is rape; the colour of the skin doesn't make it different.
 Negroes are no more over-sexed than Caucasians; mulatto children in the West Indies and America were not the result of parthenogenesis.
 If Negro troops had syphilis, they contracted it from the white and yellow races.
 As for German women, in their economic plight, they were selling themselves to anyone.
 I do not protest because I happen to be a Negro...
 I write because I feel that the ultimate result of your propaganda will be further strife and blood-spilling between whites and the many members of my race... who have been dumped down on the English docks since the ending of the European war...
 Bourbons of the United States will thank you, and the proletarian underworld of London will certainly gloat over the scoop of the Christian-Socialist pacifist Daily Herald.

 Since January 1920, McKay had been involved with the Workers' Dreadnought and the Workers' Socialist Federation, a council communist group active in the East End with a majority of women at all levels of the organization.
 He became a paid journalist for the paper.
 He worked closely with the Finnish Bolshevik Erkki Veltheim.
 He attended the Communist Unity Conference that established the Communist Party of Great Britain.
 At this time he also had some of his poetry published in the Cambridge Magazine, edited by C. K. Ogden.

-When Sylvia Pankhurst was arrested under the Defence of the Realm Act for publishing articles "calculated and likely to cause sedition among His Majesty's forces, in the Navy, and among the civilian population," McKay had his rooms searched.
+When Sylvia Pankhurst was arrested under the Defence of the Realm Act for publishing articles "calculated and likely to cause sedition among His Majesty's forces, in the Navy, and among the civilian population," McKay's rooms were subjected to a thorough search.
 He is likely to have been the author of "The Yellow Peril and the Dockers" attributed to "Leon Lopez", which was one of the articles cited by the government in its case against Workers' Dreadnought.